DTM-Tools/exome_v1.0/documentation/softwareDescription.md

 * We provide our own pre-processing script in this directory (_/documentation/TrimAlignSort.sh_) as sample commands for alignment and indexing.
 This script was used with the [NIH High Performance Computing][Biowulf site] cluster.
 Alignment with [bbmap][bbmap site] is recommended.

 * DTM-Tools also requires the reference genome and its index as input files, stored in the directory path specified by the **‘-r’** command line option.
 Ensure that this is the exact same reference genome file employed when aligning the raw NGS FASTQ files.
 Be aware that the hg38 reference genome contains alternative haplotypes and patches which can lead to ambiguous alignments with some software.
-Note that in our sample preprocessing script we employ the bbmap aligner with the ‘ambiguous=toss’ option, which WILL result in loss of any reads derived from regions with alternative haplotypes (such as the _KEL_ gene).
+Note that in our sample preprocessing script we employ the bbmap aligner with the ‘ambiguous=toss’ option, which WILL result in loss of any reads derived from regions with alternative haplotypes (such as the _KEL_ blood group gene).
 If using this script, limit the reference genome to the chromosomal assemblies only (no patches or haplotypes).

 The reference genome version is hg19 by default.
 Hg38 can be specified with the **‘-g grch38’** option in the DTM-Tools command line.
 Currently, the expected names of the reference genome fasta files are hard-coded, you can modify them in dtmtool/utils.py, getFastaFileName object (lines 19-26, shown below):